nowsecure/secure-mobile-development/en/android/avoid-storing-cached-camera-images.md

----
-layout: guide
-title: "Avoid Storing Cached Camera Images"
+# Avoid Storing Cached Camera Images

-description: "Remote-check-deposit apps allow a person to take a picture of a check with their mobile phone's camera and then send the image to their financial institution for deposit into their account."
+Remote-check-deposit apps allow a person to take a picture of a check with their mobile phone's camera and then send the image to their financial institution for deposit into their account.
-published: 1
-categories:
-  - android
-series:
-  name: Android
-  index: 3
-order: 610
----

 ## Details